GSC Logo

 Talent Development Program

-Around 3 billion yen
+3 Billion yen

 Developing the talent needed for strengthening the ecosystem, such as the development of PhD-CEOs, by fostering outstanding young researchers (postdocs) and others

-Characterized by the implementation of the programs utilizing proven external
+Talent development through long-term overseas OJT Characterized by the implementation of the programs utilizing proven external organizations domestically and overseas as partner entities

 <Outline of the Program>